 This usually involves redesigning the entire process cycle instead of small improvements in some parts.
 Business processes may become too complex and cumbersome because, for example, customer orders have increased dramatically.
 It makes the existing process ineffective and inefficient in managing orders.

-Later, the company’s steering committee proposed to reengineer.
+Later, the company’s steering committee proposed reengineering.
 Instead of each team handling the entire job, the new process design divides each process into multiple work areas.
-Each team in each area handles the same tasks and jobs.
-It makes them more specialized and more skilled.
+Each team in each area handles the same tasks and jobs, making them more specialized and skilled.